Munitions Operations Supervisor - Military veterans preferred

 Must be capable of obtaining a host nation driver's license.

 Experience & Education

-Minimum four years experience on Military Munitions; especially with USAF CAS accountability and document control processes and procedures; enhanced with combined experience on inspection procedures, storage, and maintenance of munitions.
+Minimum eight (8) years’ experience in military munitions, particularly with USAF CAS accountability and document control processes and procedures, enhanced with combined experience on inspection procedures, storage, and maintenance of munitions.